eparey/pesci/wiki/Input-Files.md

 Different accepted input formats, and can be different for each of the two study species

 > [!TIP]
-> All input files, to the exception of scanpy's .h5ad files, can be compressed in .gz and still be properly loaded by pesci (whether compressed or not).
+> To the exception of scanpy's .h5ad, all input files (single-cell data, orthology file, cell-to-cluster files) can be compressed in .gz or .gz2: whether compressed or uncompressed these will be successfully loaded by pesci.

+Add code to add prefix species (if in orthology file) and/or to substitute gene names using a table

 **1. Sparse count matrix and cell to cluster annotation table**